 This Country of Ours by H. E. Marshall is also popular.
 It was published in the early part of the 1900s so uses some dated terminology, and many readers feel it is biased against Roman Catholics.
 Edit on the fly if you are reading aloud, or discuss with your students if you aren’t.
 It is conservative/moderate.

-A History for Peter is a strong option, but it is currently out of print.
+A History for Peter is another strong option, and is now in print.

 We Were There, Too!
 Young People in US History by Phillip Hoose is a nice book full of anecdotes by children but should be used as a supplement rather than the main book.
 Cut back on historical fiction if you incorporate it.